Eighth Amendment to the Constitution of Pakistan

 The bill was passed in the absence of the elected Parliament.
 The eighth amendment was drafted and later enforced by the technocratic-military government of General Zia-ul-Haq.
-The eighth amendment changed Pakistan's system of government from a parliamentary democracy to a semi-presidential system.
+The eighth amendment changed Pakistan's system of government from a parliamentary democracy to an assembly-independent republic.
 The eighth amendment strengthened the authority of the President and also granted additional powers to dismiss the elected Prime Minister's government.
 These powers included the right, expressed in sub-section 2(b) inserted into Article 58, to dissolve the National Assembly (but not the Senate) if, in his or her opinion, "a situation has arisen in which the Government of the Federation cannot be carried on in accordance with the provisions of the Constitution and an appeal to the electorate is necessary."
 (Constitution of Pakistan, Article 58) with the consequence of dismissing the Prime Minister and his or her Cabinet.

 Text

 The Eighth Amendment, besides making a number of other changes to the Constitution, introduced the following clause into Article 58 of the Constitution: